KostasSliazas/project-kitten/README.md

 | **Questionnaire**        | A game for answering customizable sets of questions.       | [Live Demo](https://kostassliazas.github.io/project-kitten/games/questionnaire)     |
 | **Roulette**             | A simple roulette game for fun and entertainment.          | [Live Demo](https://kostassliazas.github.io/project-kitten/games/roulette)          |

-## Technologies Used

-This project is built using the following technologies:

-- **HTML**: For structuring the web applications.
-- **CSS**: For styling and layout design.
-- **JavaScript(Vanilla)**: For implementing core functionalities without any frameworks.
-- **Vue.js**: A progressive JavaScript framework for building user interfaces.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.